hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 pubDate: 2025-09-13
 draft: true
 ---
 Your Azure environment might be missing key audit events within the Unified Audit Log (UAL) that are needed for forensic investigations.
 Audit events like MailItemsAccessed is a must when investigating a compromised user.
-I'll show you a simple Purview configuration so your compliance and security teams won't waste a second scrambling for missing puzzle pieces.
+This happens since not all events are enabled or retained by default.
+I'll show you a simple Purview configuration so your security and compliance teams won't waste a second scrambling for missing puzzle pieces.

 You can jump to the [Getting Started](#getting-started) section for the solution.
-Otherwise, continue on for background on the UAL, audit events, retention policies, and why key information may be missing.
+Otherwise, continue on for background on the UAL, audit events, and retention policies.

 ### Unified Audit What?
 Mail Items Who?